 The European Parliament originally began the process of creating an agency to address cybersecurity threats in 2017.
-As part of that effort, it formally adopted the EU Cybersecurity Act this year.
-This new mandate of ENISA, the EU Agency for Cybersecurity, has some potential ramifications for international businesses.
+As part of that effort, it formally adopted the EU Cybersecurity Act in 2019.
+This mandate from ENISA, the EU Agency for Cybersecurity, has some potential ramifications for international businesses.

-We’ve tried to answer all of your burning questions about this important new mandate.
-So, we have reviewed the goals of the EU Cybersecurity Act, the framework and the certification process.
-We also wanted to discuss what this means for businesses and how it relates to other EU cybersecurity legislation.
+In this article, we try to answer all of your burning questions about this important mandate.
+Here, we review the goals of the EU Cybersecurity Act, the framework and the certification process.
+We also want to discuss what this means for businesses and how it relates to other EU cybersecurity legislation.

 What is the EU Cybersecurity Act?

 The EU Cybersecurity Act (Regulation (EU) 2019/881) entered into force on June 27, 2019.
-It is significant because it’s the first set of rules addressing cybersecurity certification for all of the countries in the European Union.
-This act accomplishes two things:
+It was significant as the first set of rules addressing cybersecurity certification for all of the countries in the European Union.
+This act accomplished two main things:

 - The establishment of the EU Cybersecurity Agency (formerly the ENISA) as a permanent regulatory agency.

 - The creation of a cybersecurity certification framework.